Applying for OEI

 The OEI Application is now open.
 Due to the FREE of cost nature of OEI, space is limited to 20 participants per cycle, so please note the application deadlines below.

 Priority Deadline: Monday, May 1, 2017.
 OEI staff will review all applications submitted by this date and qualified candidates will be contacted for an interview.
 Initial selection will be notified Wednesday, May 31, 2017.

 Final participant selection will be announced July 21, 2017.

 The Outdoor Educators Institute develops the next generation of culturally relevant outdoor leaders by building competencies and leadership skills in young adults who have encountered hurdles or lacked the resources to work in the outdoors.
 The Outdoor Educators Institute (at its core) is advocacy for the inclusion and representation of underrepresented populations, especially those that have had historic and systemic barriers to accessing the outdoors.

 For youth it provides a clear path to a profession through representation and culturally relevant trainings.
-Through training passionate young adults, we begin shifting the narrative of the outdoors from one traditionally held by people with power and privilege to that of one that includes and embraces people from all walks of life, and reflects the realities of the youth that will become the future stewards of the earth.
+Through training passionate young adults, we begin shifting the narrative of the outdoors from one traditionally held solely by people with power and privilege to that of one that includes and embraces people from all walks of life, and reflects the realities of the youth that will become future champions of the earth.